RBPmap Manual

 RBPmap results page consists of two presentations of the results for each input sequence: (view results page example)

-In case there is more than one valid input sequence, an additional file, which summarizes the motifs predictions for all the input sequences together, is given as well.
-(View all sequences summary example)
+In case there is more than one valid input sequence, an additional file, which summarizes the motifs predictions for all

-Note: RBPmap uses BLAT to determine the query sequence coordinates in human, mouse and drosophila genomes (in case the input is FASTA sequences).
 In cases BLAT does not find at least 95% identity match for the query sequence or in other genomes, there is no possibility to display RBPmap results in the Genome Browser.

 Binding sites predictions summary (view example):

 This is a summary table of the predicted binding sites, their location on the input sequence and a measure for their reliability.
 Each protein is shown separately, where all the occurrences of the protein's ascribed motifs are listed together, ordered by their sequence position.
 The table is available both in web-based presentation and as a downloadable text file.
+Note: In case there are more than 100 valid entries, the summary table will be provided as a downloadable text file only.
+RBPmap presents only the hits that have passed all the filtering stages of the algorithm:

 Sequence Position: The starting position of the binding site in the input sequence (relative to the sequence itself and not to the genomic position).